Transitive projective planes and insoluble groups: Proving Lemma A

 \begin{lemma}\cite[Corollary 5.3.3]{kl} If $L$ is quasisimple, then $R_r(L)\geq R_r(L/Z(L))$ for all primes $r$. \end{lemma}

+The lemma implies that, given a simple group $S$, it is sufficient to prove that $S$ contains an involution $g$ satisfying \eqref{ccc}, where $n=R_p(S)$.
+The next lemma establishes this fact for a large class of simple groups.

-\begin{proposition} Let $p\geq 7$ be a prime, and let $S$ be a non-abelian simple group.
-Assume that $S$ is not a group of Lie type in characteristic $p$.
+\begin{lemma} Let $p\geq 7$ be a prime, and let $S$ be a non-abelian simple group.
+Assume that $S$ is not isomorphic to $A_5$ and that $S$ is not a group of Lie type in characteristic $p$.
 Then $S$ contains an involution $g$ such that

-where $n=R_p(S)$. \end{proposition} \begin{proof} The lemma is proved using information in \cite{kl}.
-In particular we use Propositions 5.3.7 and 5.3.8 as well as Theorem 5.3.9, all of which list values for $R_p(S)$ for different non-abelian simple groups $S$.
-Write $H=Aut S$.
+where $n=R_p(S)$. \end{lemma} \begin{proof} The lemma is proved using information in \cite{kl}.
+In particular we use Propositions 5.3.7 and 5.3.8 as well as Theorem 5.3.9, all of which list values of $R_p(S)$ for different non-abelian simple groups $S$.

-Suppose that $S=A_m$ is the alternating group on $m$ letters with $m\geq 9$.
-Then $H\cong S_m$ and $S$ contains an involution $g$ (a double transposition) such that
+Suppose that $S=A_m$ is the alternating group on $m$ letters with $m\geq 8$.
+Then $Aut(S)\cong S_m$ and $S$ contains an involution $g$ (a double transposition) such that